Can increasing the size and flexibility of a molecule reduce decoherence and prolong charge migration?: Theory

 \section{Theory}

 Before ionization, the molecule is assumed to be in its ground electronic state.
 Within the sudden ionization approximation, an electron is removed from this configuration, which is then projected onto the cationic subspace of the system, giving the amplitude $a_{I}$ of each populated cationic eigenstate $I$.
 To find the nuclear part of the initial state, we approximated the ground neutral electronic surface by a harmonic expansion at the equilibrium geometry.
-In the zero-temperature limit, the initial state is a Gaussian wavepacket, which is, by the electronic excitation, vertically duplicated on each populated cationic state $I$ and weighted by the coefficient $a_{I}$.
+In the zero-temperature limit, the initial state is a Gaussian wavepacket, which, upon electronic excitation, is vertically duplicated in each populated cationic state $I$ and weighted by the respective coefficient $a_{I}$.
 Each wavepacket,

-is uniquely defined by four time-dependent parameters: $\mathbf{R}^{I}_{t}$ and $\mathbf{P}^{I}_{t}$ are the position and momentum of the center of the wavepacket in the mass- and frequency-scaled coordinates of the neutral harmonic potential, $\mathbf{A}^{I}_t$ is a complex symmetric matrix with a positive definite imaginary part controlling the width of the Gaussian, and $\gamma^{I}_{t}$ is a complex number whose real part adds a dynamical phase, while the imaginary part guarantees normalization at all times.
+is uniquely defined by four time-dependent parameters: $\mathbf{R}^{I}_{t}$ and $\mathbf{P}^{I}_{t}$ are the position and momentum of the center of the wavepacket in the mass- and frequency-scaled coordinates of the neutral harmonic potential, $\mathbf{A}^{I}_t$ is a complex symmetric matrix with a positive definite imaginary part controlling the width of the Gaussian, and $\gamma^{I}_{t}$ is a complex number whose real part adds a dynamical phase, while its imaginary part guarantees normalization at all times.

 In the original TGA, the ansatz (\ref{eq:TGA_WP}) and a local second-order Taylor expansion of the potential at the center of the Gaussian wavepacket are inserted into the time-dependent Schr\"odinger equation~\cite{Heller:1975}.
 This leads to a system of ordinary differential equations describing the time evolution of the four parameters~\cite{Heller:1975,Begusic_Vanicek:2020}.
-In this paper, we employed the single-Hessian variant~\cite{Begusic_Vanicek:2019,Begusic_Vanicek:2022} of the method, where a single reference Hessian (per electronic state) is used throughout the propagation.
+In this paper, we employed the single-Hessian variant~\cite{Begusic_Vanicek:2019,Begusic_Vanicek:2022} of the method, where a single reference Hessian (per electronic state) is used throughout the propagation, which results not only in higher efficiency but also in exact conservation of the effective energy and symplectic structure~\cite{Vanicek:2023}.